FREQ-EE/solidworks-spline-from-points/README.md

 ## Notes
 - Ensure that the CSV file contains enough points (at least two) to create a spline.
 - You must update the `filePath` in the code to specify the correct location of your CSV file.
+- See [blender-bone-logging](https://github.com/FREQ-EE/blender-bone-logging) for example CSV creation from an active armature object in Blender.